spencerwooo/onedrive-cf-index/README.md

 - Complete new and customisable design at [spencer.css](themes/spencer.css).
 - Emoji as folder icon when available (if the first character of the folder name is an emoji).
 - Renders `README.md` if found in current folder.
-Rendered with [github-markdown-css](https://github.com/sindresorhus/github-markdown-css). [_DEMO_](https://storage.spencerwoo.com/%F0%9F%A5%9F%20Some%20test%20files/README/).
+Rendered with [github-markdown-css](https://github.com/sindresorhus/github-markdown-css).
+- Supports pagination, no more limitations like 200 items max for each folder ever again!

 ### 📁 File previews